 Home equity loans: Home equity rates tend to follow the prime rate.
 Because it changes within a day or two of a Fed cut, new home equity loan customers will start seeing lower rates shortly thereafter.
 Existing borrowers, however, won’t see an impact at all because equity loans have fixed payments and rates.

-Home equity lines of credit: Both new and existing line of credit customers will pay less when the Fed cuts rates because almost all home equity lines of credit feature variable payments and rates like credit cards.
+Home equity lines of credit: Both new and existing line of credit customers will pay less if the Fed starts cutting rates because almost all home equity lines of credit feature variable payments and rates like credit cards.

 Best move now: If it’s variable, it’s probably headed down.
 If the borrowing choice comes down to “home equity loan vs. home equity line of credit,” go with the line of credit.
 That way, your payments and rate will drop as the Fed cuts rates.
 The average rate on a line of credit was 9.03 percent on Jan.
 24.

 CDs, savings accounts, money market funds: Interest rates on certificates of deposit have been falling fairly steadily in recent weeks, much of it in anticipation of Fed rate cuts.
-With today’s 50 basis point cut and another cut possible in March, there’s little reason to think interest rates on CDs will rise any time soon.
+With a 25 basis point cut expected next week and another possible in March, there’s little reason to think interest rates on CDs will rise any time soon.

 Best move now: CD rates have come down about a half-point in recent weeks, but that doesn’t mean it’s too late to add CDs to your portfolio.
 Some decent rates are still being offered — especially for the shorter term.
 If you have any thought of buying CDs, now’s the time.
 The average yield on a one-year CD was 4.84 percent on Jan.
 24.